lunasec-io/lunasec/docs/pages/overview/introduction.md

 You can't run it on your laptop or in your CI for testing.
 And, if they have downtime or bad performance, your software inherits those problems too.
 They're still black boxes.

-LunaSec is a largely open-source piece of software that you can host, change, and extend as needed.
+LunaSec is a largely open-source piece of software that you can start using right now and host, change, and extend as needed.

 #### No Proxy Required
 LunaSec is not a proxy.
 There is no schema of sensitive fields to maintain, that configuration is in your code.

-LunaSec works as a "sidecar" in your front-end _and_ backend to provide security.
+LunaSec works as a "sidecar" in your front-end and backend to provide security.
 That means, if your LunaSec instance is down, it won't take your entire application offline.

 #### Your configuration lives in your code